mapassos/brazil-macroeconomics-data-analysis-and-pipeline/README.md

 Another data extraction was necessary because the library holidays did not contain all the necessary holidays necessary to accumulate the data over a month or year.
 The script for this can be found in `scrap/feriados.py`
 For the ETL orchestration, I used Airflow for scheduling and monitoring workflows.

+### Data Analysis
-The conclusion of the data analysis is that there was no correlation between Brazillian interest rate and inflation rate, so a model with these two variable wouldn't be a good mode.
+The conclusion of the data analysis was that there was no significant correlation between Brazillian interest rate and inflation rate, so a model using only these two variables would not be effective.

 The detailed ETL planning can be found in `notebooks/ETL_planning.ipynb` (em português, `notebooks/ETL_planejamento.ipynb`) The detaileed data analysis and modelling tentative can be found in `notebooks/Data_Analysis.ipynb` file (em português, `notebooks/ETL_planejamento.ipynb`)

-You can visualize these notebooks by having [Jupyter](https://docs.jupyter.org/en/latest/) installed or using [Google Colab](https://colab.research.google.com/).
+You can view these notebooks by using [Jupyter](https://docs.jupyter.org/en/latest/) or [Google Colab](https://colab.research.google.com/).

 ## What is next
-Leverage AWS lambda for the ETL.
+ETL with AWS.
 A dashboard using dash.

 ## Project Structure